Is It Safe To Use Magnesium Citrate While Breastfeeding?

 Image: Shutterstock

-You need to eat a balanced diet, and when there is a deficiency of magnesium in the body, your doctor will prescribe you some magnesium supplements for it.
-The best dietary source of magnesium is green leafy vegetables, nuts, cereal grains, beans, etc. Researchers say that cooking the food might reduce its nutrient content; having vegetables and nuts raw is advisable.
+Magnesium helps muscles and nerves work properly, keeps blood sugar and blood pressure stable, and plays a key role in building bones, proteins, and DNA (2).
+It would help if you ate a balanced diet, and when magnesium is deficient in the body, your doctor will prescribe you some magnesium supplements for it.
+The best dietary sources of magnesium are green leafy vegetables, nuts, cereal grains, beans, etc. Researchers say that cooking the food might reduce its nutrient content; having vegetables and nuts raw is advisable.
 Hard water is surprisingly said to have more magnesium content than soft water.

 protip_icon Point to consider